ARTICLE Joanna Mathers

-How much does it cost to build a bamboo deck?
+How much does it cost to build a hardwood deck?

-Bamboo is a relatively new product in the decking market.
+Another hardwood option is bamboo - a relatively new product in the decking market.
 It is the world’s most renewable plant source, growing to maturity in five to seven years, and the wood is harvested over and over from the same plant.
 After cutting the bamboo strips are bleached, carbonised and dried, then glued together under pressure, and moulded into a solid piece suitable for decking.

 Although bamboo is claimed to be environmentally friendly it is important to check the chemicals used during manufacture, as some are nasty and can produce fumes.
 Be sure to go to a reputable supplier so you can check out the provenance of the product you choose.
 Evoca is a bamboo decking brand based in Christchurch.
 Sales manager Kent Ramsay says that bamboo has an edge over other wooden products when it comes to the environment.
 “Basically, it’s great to know that the product you’re using isn’t decimating rainforests,” he explains.
 “Additionally, bamboo has excellent density and strength.”